 CAUTION: Use caution when checking the perlite level.
-The insulation space is pressurized with the purging gas, which is most likely to be nitrogen (an asphyxiant).
+The insulation space is pressurized with the purging gas, which can be nitrogen (an asphyxiant).
 Safety precautions shall be taken.
-A self-contained breathing apparatus might be needed to ensure the safety of the inspection personnel from asphyxiating gas discharged at them from the opening.
-A standby person also might be needed in the event of an emergency.
-Depending upon the size of the opening used to make the inspection and the potential for falling into the cryogenic enclosure, fall protection gear also might be used.
-If inspection personnel must break the plane of the cryogenic enclosure opening to make the inspection, a confined space entry permit is required.
+A self-contained breathing apparatus (SCBA) could be needed to ensure the safety of the inspection personnel from asphyxiating gas discharged at them from the opening.
+A standby person could also be needed in the event of an emergency.
+Depending upon the size of the opening used to make the inspection and the potential for falling into the cryogenic enclosure, fall protection gear can also be used.
+If inspection personnel break the plane of the cryogenic enclosure opening to make the inspection, a confined space entry permit is required.